Best Winter Illuminations in Japan : Japan Illumination Map 2022-2023

 Date: 12 Nov 2022 to 14 March 2023 (partially ends on earlier dates)

 SENDAI Pageant of Starlight (SENDAI光のページェント) is a classic light-up event held at Sendai City, Miyagi Prefecture, which marks 37th year in 2022.
 Approx 420,000 LED lights illuminate over 100 Zelkova trees lined on 700 m long Jozenji Street.

 Hours: 19:00~22:00 (18:00~ on Weekends)

 ↓ Click here to check more info↓

 Ashikaga Flower Park (足利フラワーパーク) is best known for its gorgeous wisteria festival which is held every spring, but also attracts visitors in winter time by one of largest winter illuminations in the country.
-Over 4 million LED lights cover the vast space of 94,000㎡ and represent charming flowers colourfully.
+Over 5 million LED lights cover the vast space of 100,000 square meters and represent lights of charming flowers colourfully.

 Access: 13 mins walk from Tomita Station

 Date: 15 October 2022 to 14 February 2023

 Hours: 16:30~21:00 (~21:30 pm on weekends and holidays)